ibm-cloud-docs/codeengine/toolchain-ce.md

 | `registry-region` | The Container registry region.  |
 | `resource-group` | The resource group that contains the {{site.data.keyword.codeengineshort}} project. |
 | `service-bindings` | The service binding that binds an {{site.data.keyword.cloud_notm}} service instance to an application.
 This value is in the format `"{\"<SERVICE_INSTANCE_NAME>\": \"<BINDING_PREFIX>\"}"`.
 For example, `"{\"object-store-rg-e\": \"CLOUD_OBJECT_STORAGE\"}`.
 This value must be in base64.  |
-{: caption="Table 1.
-Code Engine options in toolchain" caption-side="bottom"}
+{: caption="Code Engine options in toolchain" caption-side="bottom"}

 For more options, see the **Environment properties** for your pipeline in your toolchain settings.
 {: note}